cacois/node-patterns-discerning/README.md

 Check out slides from the talk here: http://www.slideshare.net/cacois/nodejs-patterns-for-discerning-developers

-Also, check out the scale-fs module, built using the presented patterns (request batching/caching) for high-concurrency file I/O: https://www.npmjs.org/package/scale-fs
+Also, check out my scale-fs module, built using the presented patterns (request batching/caching) for high-concurrency file I/O: https://www.npmjs.org/package/scale-fs

 You can install it using NPM: